 These works are highly intuitive, feeling and portraying the natural essence, or perhaps even the soul, of a plant, in a bold, handmade composition arising from the artist's air of spontaneity.

-By exploring different aspects of botanicals through interactive and immersive art experiences, we discover new connections with nature, our senses, ourselves and each other.
+Her large-scale installations are known for their experiential and sensorial qualities, where she immerses the visitor into living the story using visuals, touch, sounds, scent and sometimes even food & drinks.
+By exploring different aspects of botanicals through these interactive and immersive art experiences, we discover new connections with nature, our senses, ourselves and history.

-Her last exhibition was "Treasure Island' at National Museum of Singapore, which through an interactive botanical wall and a 24-panel visual artwork titled "Nothing on Earth grows in Heaven, Maybe" explores 88 botanicals inspired by William Farquhar and Nathaniel Wallich, pioneering naturalists from the early colonial days of South and Southeast Asia.
+In 2017, her solo exhibition "Treasure Island' was on show at National Museum of Singapore, which through an interactive botanical wall and a 24-panel visual artwork titled "Nothing on Earth grows in Heaven, Maybe" explored 88 botanicals inspired by a letter written by Nathaniel Wallich, a pioneering Danish naturalist from the early colonial days of South and Southeast Asia.

 In recent years, Mamakan studied fine arts and art history at LASALLE College of the Arts.
 In 2009, she curated the "Sustainable Design by Qi Global" exhibitions at the National Museum of Singapore and the former Supreme Court - now National Gallery Singapore.

 A few years later, she worked with Michelin star chef Andre Chiang on "Rainforest Cuisine", an art/food/sustainability initiative.
 The Southeast Asian haze crisis of 2015 propelled her energy into a series of drawings and talks under the theme of "Tree of Life".